 Destiny's consciousness apparently lived on as part of Legion's mind and after his death, both of their ghosts appeared in Limbo, where they worked with Margali Szardos to secretly protect the world.
 Mystique later protects a young mutant by the name of Trevor Chase.
 Trevor refers to her as Auntie Raven, and it is implied that he is Destiny's grandson.

-Recently, Selene resurrected Destiny using a modified version of the transmode virus.
+Recently, Selene resurrected Destiny using a modified version of the Transmode Virus.
 Selene demanded an audience with Destiny, asking what her future held.
 Destiny told Selene what she knew Selene wanted to hear and was promptly taken back to her holding cell.
-Through astral projection she attempts to contact Rogue, but instead makes contact with Blindfold.
+Through astral projection, she attempts to contact Rogue, but instead makes contact with Blindfold.
 Destiny saves the girl's life from being crushed by rubble and then gives her information about Selene's plans.
 Destiny also shares a yet-to-be-revealed secret, but regrets doing so after breaking contact, fearing that it was a grave mistake.

 Later Blindfold asks if Destiny is her mother, and Destiny tells her not to touch her.
 Blindfold still does and is possessed by Proteus.
 After Rogue's team defeated Proteus, Destiny was able to share a moment with her adoptive daughter, before leaving her.
 As she had only been resurrected through the virus, its effect wearing off meant that Destiny would have to die again.
-Refusing Rogue's plea to stay with her, Destiny walked away, preferring to die alone and not inflict the image of her dying to her daughter.
+Refusing Rogue's plea to stay with her, Destiny walked away, preferring to die alone and not inflict the image of her dying on her daughter.